felixse/FluentTerminal/MOSH_README.md

  1. Through GUI, by turning on ***Use mosh*** option in *SSH Connection* dialog;
  2. As a custom command, in *Quick Launch* dialog.

 The first way, through GUI is very simple and self-descriptive, and it will not be explained here.
-Using `mosh` as a custom command is more complicated, but also offers much more options.
+Using `mosh` in *Quick Launch* is more complicated, but also offers more control.
 The simplest `mosh` command you can enter is:

     mosh user@host